anhthi-boilerplate/react-boilerplate/README.md

       }
     }

-## 🌄 Commit Lint
+## 🌄 Install and setup Commit Lint

-Install dependencies
+If Prettier helps us confirm the convention on coding, the Commit Lint will take care about the commit message.
+Don't forget to create the `.commitlintrc.json` at root and running the below command

     npm i @commitlint/config-conventional @commitlint/cli -D

-Adding .commitlintrc

-Adding hook
+Commit Lint also needs Husky to be triggered on the pre-commit step, so we can't lack of adding commit-msg command to Husky

     npx husky add .husky/commit-msg  'npx --no -- commitlint --edit ${1}'

-## 🌄 Jest and React Testing Library
+## 🌄 Install and setup Jest, React Testing Library

-Install dependencies
+Install Jest and React Testing Library by running the commands

     npm i jest jest-environment-jsdom ts-jest -D
     npm i @testing-library/react @testing-library/jest-dom -D

-Add the `jest.config.js` file at root dir and `jest.setup.js` file to jest folder Integrate with ESLint by install
+Add the `jest.config.js` at root dir and `jest.setup.js` file at jest dir.
+Jest also need to integrate with ESLint via `eslint-plugin-jest`

     npm i eslint-plugin-jest -D

-Add "jest" to eslint plugins
+Add `jest` to ESLint plugins
-Add "plugin:jest/recommended" to eslint extends
+Add `plugin:jest/recommended` to ESLint extends
-Add "jest": true to eslint env
+Add `jest: true` to ESLint env
-Add "jest" and "@testing-library/jest-dom" to types in tsconfig.json
+Add `jest` and `@testing-library/jest-dom` to `types` in `tsconfig.json`

-Finally, adding the test and test coverage scripts to package.json
+Finally, adding the test and test coverage scripts to the package.json.
+The result will be in coverage dir

+    "test": "jest",
+    "test:cov": "jest --coverage"